 But what if the other driver was going 20 miles over the limit and also ran a red light?
 Is 30 percent really a fair estimate, or would 15 or 20 percent be more accurate?

 The average person has no idea how to calculate these percentages and will often accept the insurance company’s decision.
-But if you have an attorney on your side, we’ll fight for a fair accounting of both drivers’ contributions so you can get the best settlement possible.
+But if you have an attorney on your side, we’ll fight for a fair accounting of both drivers’ contributions so you can get a favorable settlement.

 In some cases, we may find that a client is assigned a percentage of fault when they didn’t contribute to the crash at all.
 In others, their contributions may have been overestimated.